38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 These are some of the holiday events that happen in Vancouver or the Lower Mainland.

-In Vancouver, the Festival of Lights in VanDusen Garden is an enchanting winter event that illuminates the garden grounds with displays of lights.
+The annual Festival of Lights in VanDusen Garden is a beautifully designed winter event that illuminates the garden grounds with light displays.

-The Santa Claus Parades are a beloved holiday tradition that brings happiness and excitement to the city.
-People of all ages gather along the parade route to see colourful floats, hear festive music, and wave to Santa Claus himself.
+The Santa Claus Parades is a holiday tradition that brings happiness and excitement to the city.
+It’s an excellent event for young families to gather along the parade route to see colourful floats, hear festive music, and wave to Santa Claus.

-New Westminster and Surrey are the two locations that will have Santa Claus Parades in mid-December.
-This fantastic, family-friendly event brings joy to many children and families.
+New Westminster and Surrey will have Santa Claus Parades in mid-December.

-The Christmas Glow event in Langley (outside of Vancouver, ower mainland) features stunning light displays, interactive installations, a Christmas market, and entertainment for all ages.
+The Christmas Glow event in Langley (outside of Vancouver, lower mainland) features stunning light displays, interactive installations, shopping for unique gifts, enjoying treats, and participating in fun activities, and entertainment for all ages.

 Heritage Christmas at Burnaby Village Museum is a unique event that takes you back to experience the holiday season in a historical setting.